-This topic sets out the Events and Notifications framework and introduces the main configuration objects and their role.
+This topic sets out the Events and Notifications framework and introduces the main configuration concepts, objects, and their roles:

 The following diagram shows the key concepts and their relationships in the Events and Notifications framework: